 Not sure if you have a leaking shower base.
 We have a few tips on how to fix a leaking shower base.
 Including ways to determine the source of the leak.
 Although one thing is for certain if the shower is leaking from the base, prompt action is needed.
 By delaying repairs, the substrate and adjacent structural parts will be damaged.

 Once the waterproofing membrane has been damaged, water can travel unchecked to surrounding parts of your home.
 The sooner the repairs are carried out the less damage to your home.
-We have outlined a few tips in identifying the leak as well as possible solutions in how to fix a leaky shower.
+We have outlined a few tips in identifying the leak as well as possible solutions in how to fix a leaky shower base.

 What is causing my shower floor to leak